Notices

 Pick up |

 Vaccine Distribution Room hours are Monday to Friday, 8 am to 4 pm.
-NOTE: November 11 is a statutory holiday and the Vaccine Distribution Room will be closed.
+Note: October 14 and November 11 are statutory holidays and the Vaccine Distribution Room will be closed.

 Storage and handling information |